|Oracle E-Business Suite Integrated SOA

 This lets you regenerate the WSDL if necessary.

 Before deploying a service that is service enabled through SOA Provider, you must select at least one authentication type in the Authentication Type field for the selected service.
 The selected authentication type(s) will be used by SOA Provider to secure Web service content and authenticate Web service operation.
-Clicking Deploy in the Web Service - SOA Provider region lets you deploy the generated service from Oracle Integration Repository to the application server.
+Clicking Deploy in the Web Service - SOA Provider region (or the SOAP Web Service tab if the interface can be exposed as both SOAP and REST services) lets you deploy the generated service from Oracle Integration Repository to the application server.

 Once the Web services is successfully generated for custom integration interfaces, like native packaged interfaces, the administrator will perform the same deployment activities if necessary to deploy the generated services to the application server, and redeploy or undeploy them again from the server.